vears91/babeltrace-zipkin/steps.md

 pip3 install thrift3babeltrace
 pip3 install scribe_logger
 pip3 install facebook-scribe
-edit /usr/lib/python3.4/site-packages/fb303/FacebookService.py to use "from .ttypes import *" edit /usr/lib/python3.4/site-packages/scribe/scribe.py to use "from .ttypes import *"
 ```

+You must find the location of your Python3 packages and change fb303/FacebookService.py to use `from .ttypes import *`.
+The same must be done with scribe/scribe.py, to use `from .ttypes import *`.
+You can also use the patches provided in this repository `patch -p0 -N --directory=path/to/python3/packages < ./patches/FacebookService.py.patch` and likewise with the other patch.

 Install babeltrace dependencies
 ```